dialog-systems-class/dialog-systems-class.github.io/assignment2.md

 5. Submit homework [https://goo.gl/forms/hZuE9ubmVAUFxwQh2](https://goo.gl/forms/hZuE9ubmVAUFxwQh2).

 * For question 2, please check in your code to the git repository as well as the response to the questions.
 * For question 4, please check in the code that you used.
 Even if you used the code from the tutorial, please add this.
-Also, please checking your last checkpoint as well as the final perplexity number.
+Also, please check in your last checkpoint as well as the final perplexity number.